Library War: Manga

+Another manga adaptation, titled Toshokan Sensō Spitfire! (図書館戦争 SPITFIRE!), is drawn by Yayoi Furudori and was serialized in ASCII Media Works' shōnen manga magazine Dengeki Daioh between the January 2008 and June 2008 issues.
+One volume of Toshokan Sensō Spitfire! was released on June 27, 2008.

 Internet radio shows

-Two Internet radio shows produced by Animate first aired on April 10, 2008 under the same main title Kantō Book Base: Public Relations Department (関東図書基地 広報課, Kantō Tosho Kichi Kōhōka), but with differing subtitles.
+Two Internet radio shows produced by Animate first aired on April 10, 2008, under the same main title Kantō Book Base: Public Relations Department (関東図書基地 広報課, Kantō Tosho Kichi Kōhōka), but with differing subtitles.
 The first show, with the subtitle Men's Dormitory (男子寮, Danshi Ryō) is hosted by Tomoaki Maeno and Tatsuhisa Suzuki who play Atsushi Dōjō and Hikaru Tezuka in the anime adaptation, respectively; the second show, with the subtitle Women's Dormitory (女子寮, Joshi Ryō), is hosted by Marina Inoue and Miyuki Sawashiro who play Iku Kasahara and Asako Shibasaki in the anime, respectively.
-The first volume compilation CD containing some of the broadcasts was released on August 6, 2008 with the second compilation on December 26, 2008.
+The first volume compilation CD containing some of the broadcasts was released on August 6, 2008, with the second compilation on December 26, 2008.

 Anime

 It was announced by Production I.G via MediaWorks advertising that they would animate Library War.
 The anime is directed by Takayuki Hamana and written by Takeshi Konuta.
 It aired 12 episodes in Japan between April 10 and June 26, 2008, on Fuji TV's Noitamina programming block.
 A commercial and promo were both created to promote the series after the series was announced.
 Five DVD compilation volumes were released between August 6 and December 3, 2008; the first two contain the two episodes each, while the latter three contain three episodes each.
 The third volume contains, in addition to episodes six and seven, an original video animation episode.

 The anime's opening theme is "Atashi no Machi, Ashita no Machi" (あたしの街、明日の街), performed and written by Hitomi Takahashi, with Satoru Hirade on composition and arrangement and produced under Sony Music Records.
 The opening theme single was released on June 4, 2008.
 The ending theme is "Changes" performed and arranged by Base Ball Bear of EMI Music Japan with lyrics and composition by Yūsuke Koide.
 The ending theme single was released on May 8, 2008.
 The anime's original soundtrack was released on June 25, 2008.